 How many appointments are needed to make a permanent partial denture?

 Each patient is different and depending on the number of remaining teeth it takes several appointments to insert a partial denture.

 What is a precision attachment and how is it used?

-In some cases, a removable partial denture is made to attach to your natural teeth with devices called precision attachments known as ERA attachments or snap-in denture.
+In some cases, a removable partial denture is made to attach to your natural teeth with devices called precision attachments are known as ERA attachments or snap-in dentures.

 Precision attachments incorporated into crowns or dentures are more aesthetic than clasps and are used in the telescopic denture or snap-in denture.

 Crowns on your natural teeth are sometimes needed to improve the fit of a removable partial denture and they are usually required with attachments.
 Partial dentures with precision attachments cost more than those with clasps.

 Dr. Florian Mack is a Denture Specialist & Prosthodontist with branch locations at our Brisbane City practice or Southport practice on the Gold Coast.
 Please give us a call 07 3221 0443 or Contact Us and we will arrange a consultation at your convenience.